 How to Build Trust with a New Client

-A kickoff meeting sounds simple, but it’s usually the first time you’ll meet with project stakeholders face-to-face (or virtually) for an extended period of time.
+A kick-off meeting is usually the first time you’ll meet with project stakeholders face-to-face (in person or onscreen) for an extended period of time.
 This is a great opportunity to set the tone for how you want your client-contractor relationship to flow.

 How to Plan an Effective Project Kickoff Meeting: Key Steps to Follow